openstack-archive/tripleo-docs/doc/source/advanced_deployment/baremetal_overcloud.rst

   values: ``full`` erases all data and ``metadata`` erases only disk metadata.
   The former is more secure, the latter is faster.

+  .. admonition:: Virtual
+      :class: virtual

+      It is highly recommended to set this parameter to ``metadata`` for virtual environments, as full cleaning can be extremely slow there.

 * ``IronicIPXEEnabled`` parameter turns on iPXE (HTTP-based) for deployment instead of PXE (TFTP-based). iPXE is more reliable and scales better, so it's on by default.
 Also iPXE is required for UEFI boot support.